documente/documente.github.io/language-overview.md

 #### Then

 The `then` part, also mandatory, is used to express expectations regarding the system state, such as message visibility or the disabled status of a text input.
 Expectations can be linked with the `and` keyword.

 These expectations are conveyed by selecting a component and defining an assertion to execute.

-Assertions, whether built-in or custom, are consistently identified by the keyword should.
+Assertions, whether built-in or [custom](#custom-assertions), are consistently identified by the keyword `should`.

 Examples: